chris-langfield/nielsen-and-chuang-solutions/README.md

 # nielsen-and-chuang-solutions
-Solutions to Nielsen and Chuang, "Quantum Computation and Quantum Information"
+Detailed solutions to Nielsen and Chuang, "Quantum Computation and Quantum Information".
+This is my own work and I cannot guarantee the correctness of the solutions.

 ## Chapter 3